zachzwy/babylove-policy/README.md

   acceptance of the updated policy.

   ---
-  Little Logs is an independent app and is not affiliated with or endorsed by Google, Apple, or any other third-party service mentioned in this policy.
+  BabySkillMap is an independent app and is not affiliated with or endorsed by Google, Apple, or any other third-party service mentioned in this policy.